 You have to include your taxable capital gain in income.
 Not all of your capital gain is taxable.
+Generally, for 2002 your taxable capital gain is one-half of your capital gain.

-A disposition of depreciable property may result in a capital cost allowance recapture.
+A disposition of depreciable property may result in a recapture of capital cost allowance (CCA).
 We explain "recapture" on page 31.